Florida DOH Sarasota COVID-19 Vaccination Information

 Dallas White Park, 5900 Greenwood Ave, North Port.
 This walk-up site is open Monday through Friday from 9 a.m. to 4 p.m. and Saturday 9 a.m. to 1 p.m.
 PCR and Rapid COVID-19 testing is available throughout the day, however, rapid testing is reserved for school aged children and first responders This site is operated by Lab Services.

 Ed Smith Stadium parking lot, 2700 12th Street, Sarasota.
 This drive-through COVID-19 testing site will offer PCR testing only and will operate seven days a week from 9 a.m. to 5 p.m.
 This site is operated by Real Diagnostics, and CDR Maguire.

-All four sites will test anyone regardless of symptoms.
+All five sites will test anyone regardless of symptoms.
 Testing is free, but individuals being tested will be asked to provide health insurance information if available.